 Recruiting the best preschool teachers may be challenging, but it’s not impossible.
 These tips will help you find great preschool teachers in your area.

 Six Tips for Finding Great Preschool Teachers

-5. Recognize staff both internally and externally.
-Employee of the Month can lead to unhealthy competition and resentment.
-You need your staff working as a team, so there are other ways of acknowledging their achievements.
-A simple conversation letting a teacher know you saw her (or him) go above and beyond and that you appreciate it lets your employees know that you value them.
+5. Recognize staff both internally and externally – employee of the Month can lead to unhealthy competition and resentment.
+You need your preschool staff working as a team, so there are other ways of acknowledging their achievements.
+A simple conversation letting a teacher know you saw her (or him) go above and beyond and that you appreciate it lets your preschool teachers know that you value them.
 A shout out in a parent newsletter reinforces that and reminds the families at your school that you've got the best staff.

-6. Seriously consider and implement staff suggestions.
-While not every request will be possible, your employees are on the front lines with both children and parents and often know what's needed.
+6. Seriously consider and implement preschool staff suggestions – not every request and suggestion will be possible, but your preschool teachers are on the front lines with both children and parents and often know what changes are needed at your preschool.

 7. Offer professional development – professional development for your preschool teachers is an important aspect of staff retention.
 Companies that offer professional development see a 34% higher retention rate than those that don’t.
 Like proper training, professional development helps your preschool teachers do their jobs better and that leads to less stress and less turnover.

 8. Understand that for some, teaching preschool is a job, not a career – given the low pay, physically and mentally demands, and lack of upward mobility in early childhood education, your staff may consider teaching preschool a short-term role.
 These can still be great staff members and if you’re a great preschool director, you’ll likely find that teachers stay longer than they had planned.
 Encourage your preschool staff to be upfront about their long-term career goals.
 Identify what skills they’ll need for other jobs and help them work on those specific skills.
 While it may seem like you’re training your preschool teacher to leave, this actually helps generate loyalty and retains staff.